cayesoneira/ProgrammingInScientificEnvironment/DockerHandsOnSession_Guide.md

+### Still working in the fact that binding volumes gives priority to the files in the host folder and erases those in the directory linked in the container.
+### Also missing is the CLI command used to install python packages from the terminal of the container.

 # A guide to the Hands-on session of Docker.
 This session is done in Windows.
 Soon I will move to Ubuntu.
-In *italics* are written the questions, afterwards there is my answer.
+In *italics* are written the questions, afterwards it is my answer.

 ## 1. Share data between the host and containers
 *Use image: duartej/m1992-pyroot.
 Create some files inside the container and illustrate the different data sharing: in a running container, using docker cp and when starting the container, binding a volume to the host.*

 ### Binding volumes:
-- Before anything, I create two directories in `\C:`, one is called **VolumenDeCaye** and the other **CopiasDeCaye**.
+- Before anything else, I create two directories in `\C:`, one is called **VolumenDeCaye** and the other **CopiasDeCaye**.
 We will use them to not mix the different parts of the exercise.
 - First of all, we open the Powershell as admin using right click.
 - We open Docker Desktop to turn on the Docker Engine.
 - We download the latest version of the image: